 Quick Pizza Dough Recipe

-No fancy ingredients or complicated steps here—just a dependable dough that’s easy to handle and freezer-friendly too.
-Roll it out whenever pizza cravings strike, or stash some dough in the freezer for a stress-free dinner down the road.
-Either way, this crust nails great texture without the long wait.
+No complicated ingredients or long waits here—just a solid dough recipe that’s simple to work with and even freezer-friendly.
+Roll it out anytime pizza cravings hit, or stash extra dough in your freezer for quick dinners later.
+This crust nails the texture you want, all without the hours of rising.

 Here’s Why This Quick Pizza Dough Recipe Works

-Fast rise, big flavor: Thanks to Quick-Rise yeast, your dough will be ready to shape in just about 15 minutes—way faster than waiting an hour or more.
+Speedy rise with big flavor: Using Quick-Rise yeast means your dough will be ready to shape in just about 15 minutes—way quicker than the usual hour or more.
+If you’d like to compare with a slow, hands-off method that builds deeper flavor, try our no-knead artisan yeast bread.

 What Kind of Flour Should You Use for This Pizza Dough?